Sparky

 Faculty adviser: Paola Boivin at paolaboivin@asu.edu

-The Multicultural Student Journalists Coalition re-debuted in the summer of 2020.
-The Cronkite School once hosted a similar group; however, that group dispersed into individual diversity organizations starting in 2010.
+The Multicultural Student Journalists Coalition is now the Multicultural Student Media Coalition to expand on interests in greater media leadership.
 A group of student leaders decided the diversity organizations could be stronger and make a larger impact if there was a unifying force behind them.
-The MSJC believes that there should be separate diversity organizations as well as a united one to create the most effective results for student journalists of color.
+The MSMC believes that there should be separate diversity organizations as well as a united one to create the most effective results for student journalists of color.

 National Association of Black Journalists